MaXuSun/ACDA/readme.md

 # Attention-based Cross-Layer Semantic Alignment for Unsupervised DomainAdaptation

 ### Introduction
-This repository is for our paper "Attention-based Cross-Layer Semantic Alignment for Unsupervised DomainAdaptation"
+This repository is for our paper "Attention-based Cross-Layer Semantic Alignment for Unsupervised DomainAdaptation" \[Neurocomputing 2022\]

 ![](./imges/framework.png)